7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Reflections on the river in Petite France in Strasbourg, France

-In our list, we outlined some of the absolute best Strasbourg things to do, but we have a few more ideas for your trip plan.
+We’ve outlined the absolute best Strasbourg things to do, but we have a few more ideas for your trip plan!

 Strasbourg Tours

 Taking a tour is an excellent way to get better acquainted with the city.
-We opted to use the affordable self-guided audio tour of Strasbourg – and it was a great introduction.
-We learned even more during the Strasbourg Canal Tour.
+We opted to use the affordable self-guided audio tour of Strasbourg from the Tourist Office.
+Then learned more during the Strasbourg Canal Tour.
 That said, there are many guided tours in Strasbourg to choose from – and we are highlighting a few of the best.

-On a City Bike Tour, let a guide lead you through the city streets on two wheels while entertaining you with stories and history of the beautiful city.
+On a City Bike Tour, let a guide lead you through the streets on two wheels while entertaining you with stories and the history of the beautiful city.

 Segway Tour